praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 builders (120 in-house in total) - so it will decrease the AWS budget a bit more.

-The current implementation of Resalloc server pre-allocates virtual machines, and delegates the Copr build tasks there by random.
-This is though a economically sub-optimal process - we should instead primarily use the in-house builders (the cheapest power), then Spot instances, and only if all are taken - take the most expensive On-Demand instances.
+The current implementation of the Resalloc server pre-allocates virtual machines, and delegates the Copr build tasks there randomly.
+This is an economically sub-optimal process though - we should instead primarily use the in-house builders (the cheapest power), then Spot instances, and only if all are taken - take the most expensive On-Demand instances.
 We'll implement this prioritization soon.

 We are currently discussing possibilities around the **s390x** architecture, and also we have two **aarch64** boxes that could be racked to do native **armhfp** builds.
-So eventually, we could get a native support for all the architectures supported by Fedora - even though this is not yet certain/near future.
+So eventually, we could get native support for all the architectures supported by Fedora - even though this is not yet certain/near future.